voblarulit/project1/Chrome-Extension-Keylogger/README.md

 3. test by going to a website in chrome browser (eg. google.com) and type some keys
 4. Wait 30 seconds and check webhook for results.

-CREDIT
-Kudos and credit to jakov for the js code!
+CREDITS - Kudos and credit to jakov for the js code!